 E3 Africa was conceived and born out of my personal life experiences.
 Born into a family of ten children, we lost our father when I was five years old and my mother a year later.
 My oldest teenage brother became head of the family and eventually found a way to send me on to school.
-But the most productive and sensitive stages of my youth were marred by hunger, sickness, fear, threats to my life, expulsion from school and extreme isolation.
+However, the most productive and sensitive stages of my youth were marred by hunger, sickness, fear, threats to my life, expulsion from school and extreme isolation.
 These experiences created a profound sense of loss that haunted me for many years.

 From its inception, the goal of E3 Africa has been to provide educational opportunities for secondary students through funding and sponsorship.
-Today we have hundreds of children’s education being sponsored by some amazing people, with more children on the waiting list for this same incredible opportunity.
+Today we have hundreds of children’s education being sponsored by some amazing people, with more children on the priority care waiting list for this same incredible opportunity.

 E3 Africa also has a Board of Directors in Kampala.
 Joseph Ambayo, our Ugandan Executive Director, manages the ground operations after years of volunteering his time to E3 Africa.
 As a former secondary school teacher and school administrator, Joseph has a solid understanding of the Ugandan educational system, teen psychology and behavioral attitudes.

 Joseph has developed a solid relationship with the personnel of the schools that E3 Africa students attend.
 He has developed career guidance and counseling seminars for the students and their guardians.
 He monitors the progress and behavior of each student through personal visits to their respective schools.
 The focus of E3 Africa is to develop educated, psychologically healthy young adults, capable of becoming productive citizens and leaders of Uganda.
 By bringing the students together, they are learning to deal with their differences.
-They are learning to appreciate that they are all “one people” who can live peacefully together through Joseph’s promotion of the “E3 Africa Family”.
+They are learning to appreciate that they are all one people who can live peacefully together through Joseph’s promotion of the E3 Africa Family.
 This vision is particularly crucial because most of these students are orphans who are the product of years of conflict arising from tribal, ethnic and religious issues.

 Having experienced the loss of parents, siblings and other family members, these students often experience issues of abandonment.
 By building an E3 Africa family, we help our students to develop an identity, self-awareness and self-confidence; they now belong.
-This attitude is much appreciated by the educators of the students as being a uniquely E3 Africa outlook and is credited with helping our E3 Africa students achieve a 98% success rate in being promoted to the next educational level.
+This attitude is much appreciated by the educators of the students as being a uniquely E3 Africa outlook and is credited with helping our students achieve a 100% success rate in being promoted to the next educational level.